Attendees will soon be traveling at warp speed below the Las Vegas Convention Center (LVCC).

 The project, expected to be operational in time for the expansion’s unveiling before the Consumer Electronics Show in 2021, is as futuristic as it gets.

 The 16-passenger AEVs will zip through a loop of express-route tunnels at speeds of up to 155 mph, carrying up to 4,400 passengers per hour.

 “Las Vegas will continue to elevate the experience of our visitors with innovation, such as with this project, and by focusing on the current and future needs of our guests,” said Steve Hill, LVCVA’s CEO and president.
 “We’re excited about this opportunity with The Boring Company.
 It’s innovative, it’s fun and we think it will be a great experience for our customers.”

-A Convenient Transportation Solution for Meeting Attendees on the Las Vegas Convention Center Campus
+A Transportation Solution for Attendees

 The expanded Las Vegas Convention Center Campus will span 200 acres, so conventioneers walking the facility from end to end would log approximately two miles.
 This created a need for an on-property guest transportation solution to move people around.